Abhiyanta-Community/Playing-with-PIC16F877A-Interrupt-UART/Task_1/readme.md

 # MICROCONTROLLER (PIC16F8774A)

 Our Task_1 was mainly about blinking the LEDs in a given sequence by burning the code in the microcontroller

-We simply divided our task in 3 parts they are
+We simply divided our task in 3 parts they are;
 1. Task_1_1
 2. Task_1_2
 3. Task_1_3<br/>